Asian witchcraft: Japan

 Magical girl genre may be the most commonly known to feature witchcraft, but it appears liberally in any works of fiction where such supernatural power can exist, despite the fact that such magic resembles more of western witchcraft than an oriental counterpart.
 Evil witch antagonists, borne out of the European concept of witch, are popular; however, their powers rarely stem from worshipping devils.

-Magical girl animation is typically referred to as mahō shōjo and majokko anime in Japan and the target audience is intended for female prepubescent viewers.
+Magical girl animation is typically referred to as mahō shōjo and majokko anime in Japan and the target audience is intended for female prepubescent viewers at first, later this genre of anime gradually shifted to target audience male anime fans.
 The protagonists of these anime are normal schoolgirls who suddenly happen across a mystical item that transforms them into super-beings who have magical abilities.
 Despite the repetitive story lines that are supposed to be aimed at children, the magical girl genre brings attention to the surrounding gender roles and identities.
 Some argue that the magical girl genre is empowering for young audiences as the characters become superheroes who take down the bad guys.
 However, other theories accuse the magical girl anime of depicting an abundance of eroticism and violence.

 Toei Studio produced the first heroine anime which was also the first magical girl anime, Sally the Witch.
 The settings and character elements were heavily borrowed from many live-action television programs which included the American comedy, Bewitched.
 While the concept of witches waned in the United States, the symbolism of magic and witchcraft translated well into Japanese culture.

 Korea

+Korean shamanism or Mu-ism is a religion from Korea.
+It is also called musok (무속; 巫俗) in Korean.
+Scholars of religion have classified it as a folk religion.
+There is no central authority in control of the religion and much diversity exists among practitioners.
+Female practitioners are sometimes referred to as "witches".